 Resources for Law Enforcement Officers and Firefighters

-The Action Alliance (Workplace Task Force) has developed two resources for suicide prevention in occupations related to public safety:
+The Action Alliance (Public Safety Task Force) has developed two resources for suicide prevention in occupations related to public safety:

 - Breaking the Silence: Suicide Prevention in Law Enforcement video and accompanying facilitation guide, intended to help start the conversation on suicide prevention and officer wellness